-- Selling or leasing services of any nature by means other than to b. or through one or more other businesses. - Reselling or leasing at retail products that are purchased or c. leased at wholesale and then resold or leased substantially unmodified. - (13)Service-related industry. - A business is engaged in a service-related industry, whether or not it also sells a product, if it provides services to customers or clients and does not as a substantial part of its business engage in a business described in G.S.
-105-163.013(b)(4).G.S.
-105-163.010A(b)(4).
+- (13) Service-related industry.
+A business is engaged in a service-related industry, whether or not it also sells a product, if it provides services to customers or clients and does not as a substantial part of its business engage in a business described in G.S.
+105-163.013(b)(4).
 A business is engaged as a substantial part of its business in an activity described in G.S.
-105-163.013(b)(4)G.S.
-105-163.010A(b)(4) if (i) its gross revenues derived from all activities described in that subdivision exceed twenty-five percent (25%) of its gross revenues in any fiscal year or (ii) it is established as one of its primary purposes to engage in any activities described in that subdivision, whether or not its purposes were stated in its articles of incorporation or similar organization documents. - (14)Subordinated debt. - Indebtedness that is not secured and is subordinated to all other indebtedness of the issuer issued or to be issued to a financial institution other than a financial institution described in subdivisions (5)(ii) through (5)(v) of this section.
-Except For the purposes of Subpart 2 of this Part only, except as provided in G.S.
+105-163.013(b)(4) if (i) its gross revenues derived from all activities described in that subdivision exceed twenty-five percent (25%) of its gross revenues in any fiscal year or (ii) it is established as one of its primary purposes to engage in any activities described in that subdivision, whether or not its purposes were stated in its articles of incorporation or similar organization documents. - (14) Subordinated debt.
+Indebtedness that is not secured and is subordinated to all other indebtedness of the issuer issued or to be issued to a financial institution other than a financial institution described in subdivisions (5)(ii) through (5)(v) of this section.
+Except as provided in G.S.
 105-163.014(d1), any portion of indebtedness that matures earlier than five years after its issuance is not subordinated debt.